danielkovtun/rpredictit/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 ## Previous cran-comments
 ### Resubmission
 This is a resubmission.
 In this version I have:

+* Changed the format string used to parse character datetimes to account for AM and PM timestamps coming from PredictIt.
+* Deprecated functions related to now defunct tweet markets.

+#### Test environments
+* local aarch64-apple-darwin20 (64-bit), R version 4.2.1 and R-devel
+* local x86_64-apple-darwin15.6.0 (64-bit), R version 3.6.2 and R-devel
+* R-hub macos-highsierra-release (r-release)
+* R-hub macos-highsierra-release-cran (r-release)
+* R-hub macos-m1-bigsur-release (r-release)

+#### R CMD check results
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+### Resubmission
+This is a resubmission.
+In this version I have: